Matthew Wright

 Bio

-Matthew Wright, PhD, is a Kevin O’Sullivan Endowed Professor and the Chair of Cybersecurity at Rochester Institute of Technology (RIT).
+Matthew Wright, PhD, is a Kevin O’Sullivan Professor and the Chair of Cybersecurity at Rochester Institute of Technology (RIT).
 Dr. Wright has co-authored over 100 peer-reviewed papers, including works appearing in top venues like IEEE S&P (“Oakland”), CCS, USENIX Security, NDSS, ACM CHI, INFOCOM, and numerous IEEE & ACM transactions.
 He won an NSF CAREER award in 2010 and has been PI on $5.8 million in externally funded projects.
-Within the field of cybersecurity, he has worked primarily in four topic areas: privacy and anonymity online, human factors in security, distributed systems security, and the application of AI to cybersecurity and disinformation problems.
+Within the field of cybersecurity, he has worked primarily in four topic areas: privacy and anonymity online, human factors in security, distributed systems security, and the application of AI to cybersecurity problems.

 Currently Teaching